Pont de Neuilly station

-Pont de Neuilly ([pɔ̃ d(ə) nœji]) is a station on Paris Métro Line 1, situated in the prosperous suburban commune of Neuilly-sur-Seine.
+Pont de Neuilly ([pɔ̃ d(ə) nœji]) is a station on Line 1 of the Paris Métro, situated in the prosperous suburban commune of Neuilly-sur-Seine.
 Between 1940 and 1950 it was known as Pont de Neuilly, Avenue de Madrid.

 Location

 The station is located under Avenue Charles-de-Gaulle (RN 13) at its intersection with Avenue de Madrid.
-Oriented approximately along a north-west/south-east axis, it is situated between the Esplanade de la Défense and Les Sablons metro stations, separated from the former by an above-ground crossing of the Seine river in the centre of the Pont de Neuilly bridge, with a ramp of 60%, the steepest in the network.
+Oriented approximately along a north-west/south-east axis, it is situated between the Esplanade de la Défense and Les Sablons metro stations, separated from the former by an above-ground crossing of the Seine river in the centre of the Pont de Neuilly bridge, with a grade of 6%, the steepest in the network.
 In the direction of La Défense, it is the last classic station available on this part of the line.

 It is named after the Pont de Neuilly, a nearby bridge.
 The bridge - which carries parallel road and rail links between Neuilly and La Défense, over the river Seine - is in fact nearer to the Esplanade de la Défense metro station than to the Pont de Neuilly metro station.

 It was the western terminus of Line 1 from 1937 until 1992, before the western extension to La Défense metro was opened.
 Above the station lies an esplanade from which one can see the area of La Défense.